 StoryRunners has a three-pronged strategy: developing stories, equipping believers to lead story groups, and introducing principles of movement building.
 We accomplish all of these objectives in a School of Storying workshop.
 The School of Storying is a fast-track and innovative residence workshop with local people who develop The Promise, a series of 42 Bible stories from Creation to the Return of Christ, in their own language in just four weeks.
 Here’s how we do it.

-Detailed planning and preparation to select a focus language and to find 18 local speakers to participate in a School of Storying workshop.
+Detailed planning and preparation goes into selecting a focus language and finding a small group of local speakers to participate in a School of Storying workshop.